Application to the Second Year Class (Advanced Standing - for graduates of foreign dental schools)

 Advanced Standing applicants who apply for admission to the predoctoral program on an advanced standing basis are normally considered for the entrance at the beginning of the second year.
 Due to the nature of the college’s curriculum and the necessity of having space in the second year class, very few requests for advanced standing can be accommodated.

-Applicants must be a U.S. citizen or a permanent resident of the United States (Green Card holder) or have an F-1 visa (H-4.
+Applicants must be a U.S. citizen or a permanent resident of the United States ("Green Card" holder) or have an F-1 visa (H-4.
 F-2, O-3, or TD will not be accepted due to the nature of expected hospital rotations as a student).
 Applicants must have passed Part I and Part II of the National Board Exam and completed TOEFL with a total score of 80 at the time of application.
 In addition, candidates must submit an evaluation of their academic credentials via the World Education Service.

 If openings are available in the program, during the month of March, this link will direct prospective applicants to the application process, which has a fee of $75.
 Applications will be accepted during this month only.
 If you have questions about the application please contact Andrea Jordan at 901-448-1035.
 Please send all official documentation (National Board Scores, TOEFL scores, and transcript evaluations) to Andrea Jordan, 910 Madison, Suite 520, Memphis, TN 38163.